kedacore/keda-docs/content/docs/2.14/scalers/apache-kafka.md

 - `keytab` - Kerberos keytab.
 Either `password` or `keytab` is required in case of `gssapi`.
 (Optional)
 - `realm` - Kerberos realm.
 (Optional unless sasl mode is `gssapi`)
 - `kerberosConfig` - Kerberos configuration file.
 (Optional unless sasl mode is `gssapi`)
+- `kerberosServiceName` - Kerberos service name.
+(Optional takes default value of `kafka` if not provided)
 - `oauthTokenEndpointUri` - The OAuth Access Token URI used for oauthbearer token requests.
 (Optional unless sasl mode set to oauthbearer)
 - `scopes` - A comma separated lists of OAuth scopes used in the oauthbearer token requests.
 (Optional)
 - `oauthExtensions` - A comma separated lists of key value pairs in the format key=value OAuth extensions used in the oauthbearer token.
 (Optional)